Public transport and sustainable travel

 We are opening this new facility ahead of schedule in the week commencing 17 July to allow drivers to park on site and make their onward journey using public transport, car sharing or walking or cycling.
 There will be 102 spaces, 16 disabled bays, 24 cycle spaces and one motorcycle bay open for use initially with a further 144 spaces opening shortly.

-Directional signs will be placed along the ring road.
 The park and ride is located off the A4174 off the Rosary roundabout on Willowherb Road.
+Directional signs are in place along the ring road.

 Cycling and walking